 - Anaemia.
 This occurs as the number of red blood cells in the bloodstream goes down.
 This can cause tiredness, breathlessness and other symptoms.
 You may also look pale.

 - Blood clotting problems.
 This is due to low numbers of platelets in the bloodstream.
 This can cause easy bruising, bleeding from the gums and other bleeding-related problems.

 The abnormal lymphocytes may also build up in lymph glands and in the spleen.
 With CLL it is also common to develop swollen glands in various parts of the body, particularly in the neck and armpits, and develop an enlarged spleen.
-Other common symptoms include: persistent fever, night sweats and weight loss.
+Other common symptoms include: persistent high temperature (fever), night sweats and weight loss.